 At times of bad weather in the winter, the road over the mountain plateau may be closed for short periods.
 The road over the plateau may occasionally be closed in the winter season to allow the reindeer to graze in peace.

-Vøringsfossen is Norway’s best-known waterfall, and it’s easy to understand why it makes such an impact on people.
+Experience Vøringsfossen, Norway's most famous waterfall.
 The water thundering down the mountainside in a free fall of 182 metres is an impressive sight.
-The valley of Måbødalen is a spectacular part of the route and can be admired from the car window although you should perhaps make a stop to discover the rare and beautiful flora.
-Once you’ve reached the high mountain plateau, you will experience a stunning panorama with the Hardangerjøkulen glacier in the background.
+The valley of Måbødalen is a spectacular part of the route and can be admired from the car window.
+It also has a rare and beautiful flora.
+Up on the high mountain plateau, you will see a stunning panorama with the Hardangerjøkulen glacier in the background.

 The 18 Norwegian Scenic Routes